pachterlab/kallisto/download.md

 {% include JB/setup %}

-If using a Mac the easiest way to download and install __kallisto__ is via brew with the commands:
+If using a Mac, the easiest way to download and install __kallisto__ is via brew with the commands:

 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"